4paradigm/OpenMLDB/docs/en/maintain/monitoring.md

 ## Deploy Node Exporter

-[node_exporter](https://github.com/prometheus/node_exporter) is an official implementation of prometheus that exposes system metrics, read their README about setup.
+[node_exporter](https://github.com/prometheus/node_exporter) is an official implementation of Prometheus that exposes system metrics, read their README about setup.

 ## Deploy Prometheus and Grafana

-For installation and deployment of prometheus and grafana, please refer to the official documents [promtheus get started](https://prometheus.io/docs/prometheus/latest/getting_started/) and [grafana get started](https://grafana.com/docs/ grafana/latest/getting-started/getting-started-prometheus/).
+For installation and deployment of Prometheus and Grafana, please refer to the official documents [promtheus get started](https://prometheus.io/docs/prometheus/latest/getting_started/) and [Grafana get started](https://grafana.com/docs/ grafana/latest/getting-started/getting-started-prometheus/).
 We recommend quick start with docker images, and use Grafana >= 8.3 and Prometheus >= 1.0.0 .

-OpenMLDB provides prometheus and grafana configuration files for reference, see [OpenMLDB mixin](https://github.com/4paradigm/openmldb-exporter/tree/main/openmldb_mixin):
+OpenMLDB provides Prometheus and Grafana configuration files for reference, see [OpenMLDB mixin](https://github.com/4paradigm/openmldb-exporter/tree/main/openmldb_mixin):

 - prometheus_example.yml: Prometheus configuration example, remember to modify the target address in `node`, `openmldb_components` and `openmldb_exporter` jobs for your environment
-- openmldb_dashboard.json: grafana dashboard configuration for OpenMLDB metrics, import it two steps:
+- openmldb_dashboard.json: Grafana dashboard configuration for OpenMLDB metrics, import it two steps:
-   1. Under the grafana data source page, add the started prometheus server address as the data source
+   1. Under the Grafana data source page, add the started Prometheus server address as the data source
    2. Under the dashboard browsing page, click the `Import` button, paste the dashboard ID `17843`, or upload this json file directly
       - Rad more in [Grafana import dashboard](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#import-a-dashboard)
-      - Page in grafana dashboard: https://grafana.com/grafana/dashboards/17843
+      - Page in Grafana dashboard: https://grafana.com/grafana/dashboards/17843

 ## Understand Existing Monitoring Metrics

-Taking the OpenMLDB cluster system as an example, there are two type of metrics categorized by prometheus pull jobs:
+Taking the OpenMLDB cluster system as an example, there are two type of metrics categorized by Prometheus pull jobs:

 ### 1. DB-Level metrics